Thursday, May 31, 2007

 For those without subscriptions, choice quotes from the article:

-“It's an interesting little emerging neighborhood,” said Blaine Weber, a principal with Weber + Thompson, which is designing Ava.
+And:“It's an interesting little emerging neighborhood,” said Blaine Weber, a principal with Weber + Thompson, which is designing Ava.
 He said the new residents and hotel guests should fuel restaurants, art galleries and other retail.
 “I think you have a recipe for a fabulous, vibrant neighborhood.”

 The planned project is in an area that is seeing an influx of housing.
 Houston-based Hanover Co. is building a 27-story, 224-unit upscale apartment complex at Eighth Avenue and Olive Way and R.C.
 Hedreen Co. is constructing the 39-story Olive 8 hotel/condo project, also at that intersection.
 Vancouver, B.C.,-based Executive Group and Fana Capital Corp. of Seattle plan the high rise Ava hotel/condo development at Eighth and Pine adjacent to the Camlin Hotel.